-Suquamish Tribe shutting down its casino to contain spread of coronavirus, more casino closures expected
+Suquamish, Puyallup Tribes shutting down casino to contain spread of coronavirus, more casino closures expected

-To protect their people and the public from the coronavirus outbreak, the Suquamish Tribe announced Monday afternoon it is closing its casino for two weeks beginning at midnight.
+To protect their people and the public from the coronavirus outbreak, the Suquamish and Puyallup tribes announced Monday afternoon they are closing their casino operations for two weeks.
 More casino closures around Western Washington are expected.

 The decision comes after progressive actions by Gov. Jay Inslee, King County Executive Dow Constantine and others to shut down schools, further reduce the size of public gatherings, and even close restaurants and bars, other than for take-out service, as the state scrambles to contain the spread of the coronavirus.